knative/docs/CONTRIBUTING.md

 - Are there multiple places the issue could be fixed?

-  - Are there other pages which you should also update?
+  - Are there other pages that you should apply your update?

   - Would it help if there was a link to more or related information on a page?
     On a related page?